tgi-io/tgi-core/spec/README.md

 #tgi-core
 Core constructors, models, stores and interfaces.
 The constructor functions define the object "classes" used by the framework.
 The Model Constructor is a key part of the core that defines the system functionality for the framework.
-The framework is further extended with a Store and Interface abstract that provides data store and user interface plugins.
+The framework is further extended with a Store and Interface abstract that provides data store and user interface vendor implementations.

 &nbsp;<b><i>TGI.CORE function exposes library:</i></b>
 ```javascript
 this.log(TGI.CORE().version);
 ```
-<blockquote><strong>log: </strong>0.3.8<br></blockquote>
+<blockquote><strong>log: </strong>0.3.10<br></blockquote>
 ####Constructors

 - [Attribute](#-attribute) defines data types - needed by Model